AramArakelyan777/AramArakelyan777/README.md

  ### Some facts
  - ⚙️ I like getting into fields that are related to my main job and IT in general
  - 👨‍💻 I plan to become a fullstack or backend software engineer
- - 🌳 I like reading, sports, cooking and art
+ - 🌳 I like reading, sports, walking, cooking and art

 ### Contact
 Feel free to email (aram777arakelyan@gmail.com) or write me if you have any questions!